-|In April of 1898, work began on the factories, stores, and homes that would
+|In April, 1898, work began on the factories, stores and homes that would

 Elizabeth), and their sisters each built beautiful homes.

 known as the "Pottery Capital of The World."

 located here.
 Sebring is hopeful that others will discover, as the Sebring

 brothers did, that Sebring is "the most elevated and healthful tableland of our

-|Sebring, Ohio was founded by the Sebring family from East Liverpool, Ohio.
+|Sebring, Ohio was founded by the Sebring family from East Liverpool.
 They

 owned and operated many pottery businesses.
 The Sebring family dreamed of